How to use and access CS First

 - however it best works for you.

-To get started, set up a club online.
+To get started, set up a class online.

-- Access student and teacher content online without setting up a club (see Accessing CS First without setting up a club section).
+- Access student and teacher content online without setting up a class (see Accessing CS First without setting up a class section).
 You can work through themes and activities with your children at your own pace.

 Advocate to bring CS First to your children’s school.
 For more information on how to do this, check out our Advocate resources.

-Set up a CS First club and incorporate it as part of a home school program, or host a neighborhood club and invite friends, neighbors, or family to join you.
-To get started, set up a club online.
+Set up a CS First class and incorporate it as part of a home school program, or host a neighborhood class and invite friends, neighbors, or family to join you.
+To get started, set up a class online.

-- Build CS First projects without being part of a club (see Accessing CS First without setting up a club section).
+- Create CS First projects without being part of a class (see Accessing CS First without setting up a class section).
 You can work through the themes at your own pace.